 Average Weight: 8 – 20 pounds

-- While not strictly a domestic cat breed, Savannahs are available for purchasing and quite prized for their exotic appearance.
+- While not strictly a domestic cat breed, Savannahs are available for purchase and reasonably prized for their exotic appearance.

-- Appearing as a result of a cross between domestic cat breeds and the African serval, a large wild cat, these beauties pack all the punch of that breed while coming in at a comparatively smaller size.
+- As a result of a cross between domestic cat breeds and the African serval, a large wild cat, these beauties pack all the punch of that breed while coming in at a comparatively smaller size.

-- They are more slender and statuesque than your average domestic cat, and are the rare breed that tends to enjoy being in water.
-A Savannah cat needs plenty of exercise in order to stay slim and does best on a special diet that’s heavy on raw meat.
+- They are more slender and statuesque than your average domestic cat and are the rare breed that tends to enjoy being in the water.
+A Savannah cat needs plenty of exercises to stay slim and does best on a special diet heavy on raw meat.

 4. Norwegian Forest Cat